Merlion Programme 2026

 Merlion Project

-The financial support of a Merlion project is done in two ways:
+The financial support of a Merlion project is provided in two ways:

 1. Travel to Singapore for France-based researchers

-• Travel: reimbursement of the effective expenditure subject to a maximum of EUR 1400 per return trip.
+• Travel: reimbursement of the real costs subject to a maximum of EUR 1,500 per return trip.

 2. Travel to France for Singapore-based researchers

-The travel costs are borne by the Singaporean partners, according to the rules of each institution, the daily allowances will be given for a maximum of 10 days.
+The travel costs are borne by the Singaporean partners, according to the rules of each institution.

-There is no limit to the number of missions to be undertaken during the calendar year, provided that the total funding does not exceed that allocated per year to the project.
-Any other funding necessary for the implementation of the joint projects must be provided by the partner laboratories with their own resources or by other sources.
+There is no limit to the number of missions which can be undertaken during the calendar year, provided that the total funding does not exceed that allocated per year to the project.
+Any other funding necessary for the implementation of the joint projects must be provided by the partner laboratories with their own resources or through other sources.

 Merlion Workshop